National Postdoctoral Association

-Largely run by member volunteers, NPA activities are coordinated by three professional staff members located at NPA headquarters in Washington, DC.
-The NPA is supported by its members and charitable contributions from the Alfred P. Sloan Foundation and the American Association for the Advancement of Science.
+Headquartered in Rockville, MD, the NPA is supported by members, volunteers, key partners, and grants from government agencies and private foundations.

 History

-The NPA was established with the goal of facilitating improvements for postdoctoral researchers in the United States.
+The NPA was established in 2003 with the goal of facilitating improvements for postdoctoral researchers in the United States.
 At the time of its founding, there was no national organization with the primary aim of improving the American postdoctoral experience.
 The NPA has worked collaboratively with research institutions, postdoctoral affairs offices (PDOs), postdoctoral associations (PDAs), professional organizations, and scientific funding agencies.
 The NPA has sought especially to encourage the creation of additional PDOs and PDAs.

 Founding members

 A steering committee composed of postdoctoral representatives from across the country initiated the formation of the NPA.
 The committee coalesced in April 2002 during Science's NextWave Postdoc Network meeting held in Washington D.C.
 At this meeting, attendees expressed broad support for a national organization that would provide focus and affect positive change for postdocs.
 In January 2003, the NPA was officially formed.

 The founding members of the NPA include: